Mark Hamill Scares Fans With Alarming Post About His Death

 Followers of Mark Hamill’s social media accounts know that he loves to add some humor to his posts.
 When one fan recently asked Mark about a photo of him on the red carpet, the actor responded with “No, that’ a Lukealike.”
 Hamill, who has been voicing the animated Batman villain The Joker since 1992, has also been known to read Donald Trump’s tweets in his iconic Joker voice.
 (See the video below.)
 But the beloved actor’s fans draw the line at jokes about his death.

 Just one year after the death of Carrie Fisher, the death of Mark Hamill would be too much for Star Wars fans to bear.
 Hamill recently appeared in the franchise’s latest installment Star Wars: The Last Jedi.
-The actor told Rolling Stoneit was difficult to tell Luke Skywalker’s continuing story without Carrie Fisher’s Princess Leia by his side.
+The actor told Rolling Stone it was difficult to tell Luke Skywalker’s continuing story without Carrie Fisher’s Princess Leia by his side.

 “This is not a joyful story for me to tell, my portion of it,” Hamill told Rolling Stone in December.
 “Then of course, with Carrie.
 I just can’t stand it.
 I thought in a way I’ll be able to process it and I’ll be OK, but it brings it all up again.”